 Francisco), Oberlin Baroque Summer Institute, Tafelmusik Baroque Summer Institute, Vancouver Early Music Festival, and American Bach Soloists Academy.

-Winnica Young is adjunct faculty in the Voice Department of Indiana University of Pennsylvania, where she teaches Applied Voice, Vocal Repertoire, and Vocal Pedagogy.
-She also directs the Opera Workshop for Carnegie Mellon University’s Summer Pre-College Music program.
+Winnica Young is adjunct faculty in the voice department of Indiana University of Pennsylvania, where she teaches applied voice.
+She also directs the opera workshop for Carnegie Mellon University’s Summer Pre-College Music program.
 She has given masterclasses

-at Universidad Provincial de Córdoba, Pittsburgh’s Creative and Performing Arts High School, and Point Park University.
+at Universidad Provincial de Córdoba, Pittsburgh’s Creative and Performing Arts (CAPA) High School, and Point Park University.

 Raquel Winnica Young’s website